imqueue/rpc/README.md

 For image containers builds assign machine UUID in `/etc/machine-id` and `/var/lib/dbus/machine-id` respectively.
-UUID should be assigned once on a first build then re-used each ne build to make it work consistently.
+UUID should be assigned once on a first build then re-used each new build to make it work consistently.

 ## License